michael24peters/text-based_almes/README.md

 Welcome to Almēs, a game about following a child to adulthood (and beyond) in a fantastical world.
 The decisions made in-game will shape who they are and will become.

-This repository is intended to serve as a personal C++ programming guide and refresher when needed.

 ## Installation

 Download this repository by downloading the zipped file and unzipping it; alternatively, clone the repository using the command: